EEEManchester/drone_build_tutorial/2_6_Transmitter.md

 1. create new model such that one model for one receiver
     - press mode to entre basicConfig menu
     - choose Model Sel
     - select a new model for this receiver.
-It means that if this tranmister already uses model 1 and 2 for another 2 receivers, then we should select other models, like 3.
+It means that if this transmitter already uses model 1 and 2 for another 2 receivers, then we should select other models, like 3.
 But remember which model is for which receiver.
     - go back to basic menu by pressing End and entre Model Type. choosing multirotor or your type of UAV in option TYPE.

 3. set transmitter channel